sagar-aryal/SAGAR-ARYAL/README.md

 - 🔭 I’m currently working as a full stack salesforce developer
 - 🌱 I’m also doing full stack software development in opensource platform
-- 👀 I’m looking to collaborate on tech stack 👨🏻‍💻
+- 👀 I’m always wake to collaborate on tech stack 👨🏻‍💻

 #### Languages and Tools